zerowidth/tire_swing/README.txt

     end
   end

-You can use Treehouse to define nodes for the grammar:
+You can use TireSwing to define nodes for the grammar:

   module SimpleAssignment
-    include Treehouse::NodeDefinition
+    include TireSwing::NodeDefinition

     node :assignment, :lhs, :rhs
     node :variable, :value => :text_value